atom-morgan/atom-morgan.github.io/blog/2018-07-15-how-to-mock-an-api-in-angular.md

 ## Setup

-If you haven't already, you'll first need to install the [Angular CLI](https://cli.angular.io/).
+If you haven't already, you'll first need to install the [Angular CLI](https://cli.angular.io/){:target="_blank"}.

 ```console
 npm install -g @angular/cli
 ```

 If you never worked with AngularJS, you have no idea how much easier this CLI makes it for beginners who are just starting out.
-I wish there was an equivelant back then!
+I wish there was an equivalent back then!

 Once the CLI is installed, you can then create a new application.